jrkosinski/articles/lstm-preprocessing/part1/README.md

 ### Absolute Change

-A data series may have trend, and it may have seasonality.
+A data series may exhibit trend, and it may exhibit seasonality.
 Multi-year stock price data is less likely to show seasonality, but very likely to show a strong persistent trend.
 The problem with trended data (especially financial asset data which tends to grow exponentially) is that it smashes early data into oblivion, making it nearly invisible to the model trying to generalize something from it.
 This is why absolute price is